Southwest Airlines Hiring Spree: 300 Pilots Needed This Year

 Training Program

-Newly hired pilots enter an extensive training program.
-It kicks off with initial training, where pilots learn about Southwest’s operating procedures, company policies, and customer service standards.
-The focus is on mastering the Boeing 737.
+Newly hired pilots enter extensive training starting with ground school covering Southwest’s operating procedures, company policies, and customer service standards — yes, customer service, because Southwest believes the cockpit crew contributes to the passenger experience.
+The focus throughout is mastering the Boeing 737, the only aircraft in their fleet.

 The training program includes:

-• Ground School: Study of aircraft systems and company protocols.
+• Ground School: Aircraft systems and company-specific protocols

-• Line Oriented Flight Training (LOFT): Realistic operational scenarios.
+• Line Oriented Flight Training (LOFT): Realistic operational scenarios including emergencies

-• Initial Operating Experience (IOE): Flights with experienced captains.
+• Initial Operating Experience (IOE): Actual revenue flights with experienced captains evaluating readiness

 Continuing Education

-Southwest pilots engage in ongoing training to maintain their skills and knowledge.
-This includes recurrent training sessions, yearly check-rides, and updated regulatory courses.
-The airline emphasizes continuous improvement and staying current with industry standards.
+Southwest pilots engage in ongoing training including recurrent sessions, annual check-rides, and regulatory courses.
+The airline emphasizes continuous improvement and staying current with evolving industry standards.
+That commitment doesn’t end at initial qualification — it’s ongoing throughout a career there.

 Career Growth

-Southwest Airlines offers clear pathways for career advancement.
-Pilots can move up from First Officer to Captain.
-Leadership and training roles are also available.
-The airline supports career development through mentoring and structured progression plans.
+Clear pathways exist for advancement.
+Pilots progress from First Officer to Captain based on seniority and performance.
+Leadership and training roles become available.
+The airline supports development through mentoring and structured progression programs.
+Southwest promotes from within, which means the path is visible from day one.

 Employee Benefits